The Voyager Token (VGX) Price Hits $0.0403 on Top Exchanges

 - Crypto.com Chain (CRO) traded down 0.3% against the dollar and now trades at $0.0381 or 0.00000379 BTC.

-The Voyager Token was first traded on June 28th, 2017.
+The Voyager Token’s launch date was June 28th, 2017.
 The Voyager Token’s total supply is 222,295,208 tokens and its circulating supply is 97,621,898 tokens.
+The Voyager Token’s official Twitter account is @investvoyager and its Facebook page is accessible here.
 The Reddit community for The Voyager Token is /r/Invest_Voyager/.
-The Voyager Token’s official Twitter account is @investvoyager and its Facebook page is accessible here.
-The Voyager Token’s official website is www.investvoyager.com.
+The official website for The Voyager Token is www.investvoyager.com.

 Buying and Selling The Voyager Token

-The Voyager Token can be traded on these cryptocurrency exchanges: IDEX, AirSwap, CoinExchange, Kyber Network, Livecoin, Binance, Cobinhood, Bithumb, HitBTC and Radar Relay.
-It is usually not presently possible to purchase alternative cryptocurrencies such as The Voyager Token directly using US dollars.
-Investors seeking to acquire The Voyager Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase The Voyager Token using one of the aforementioned exchanges.
+The Voyager Token can be purchased on the following cryptocurrency exchanges: Livecoin, Bithumb, Binance, Radar Relay, Cobinhood, HitBTC, AirSwap, Kyber Network, CoinExchange and IDEX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as The Voyager Token directly using U.S. dollars.
+Investors seeking to acquire The Voyager Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase The Voyager Token using one of the exchanges listed above.

 Receive News & Updates for The Voyager Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Voyager Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.